Ringworm symptoms & treatment

 - Red, scaly circular rash

-Symptoms of ringworm on the scalp
+Symptoms of scalp ringworm

 - Itchy bumps, small sores or boils